Violence against women, domestic violence, identity fraud victimization, economic empowerment of vulnerable populations; evidence synthesis

 Dr. Yasemin Irvin-Erickson is Assistant Professor of Criminology, Law and Society.
 She researches primarily in the area of victimization, technology, and the economic empowerment of vulnerable populations.
 Prior to joining Mason, Dr. Irvin-Erickson was a senior researcher at the Urban Institute's Justice Policy Center (2014-2018) where she managed an externally funded research portfolio over $3 million on a variety of social justice issues including violence and victimization.

-Her most recent work includes a nationwide mixed-methods research study on the impact of the Covid-19 pandemic on victimization risk and service needs of victims/survivors of domestic violence and two research studies on patterns and harms of identity theft victimization.
+Her most recent work includes an NSF-funded nationwide mixed-methods research study on the impact of the Covid-19 pandemic on victimization risk and service needs of victims/survivors of domestic violence, a BJA funded research study on policing mental health problems, and research studies on patterns and harms of identity theft victimization and domestic violence.

 In 2016, Dr. Irvin-Erickson was selected to serve among 13 researchers and practitioners in the Rutgers Violence Against Women Research Consortium funded by the National Institute of Justice.
 In 2017, Dr. Irvin-Erickson and her team were selected among 10 teams worldwide to receive a Development Marketplace Innovation Award in response to gender-based violence with a mobile survey application they developed to crowdsource real-time data on transit users’ experiences and fear of violence in public transportation.
 Between 2016 and 2018, Dr. Irvin-Erickson has served as a key project member for the Center for Victim Research funded by the Office for Victims of Crime.